 Bicyclists are held to many of the same standards and responsibilities as operators of motor vehicles.
 But bicyclists are also protected by laws that recognize the vulnerability of bicyclists operating in streets where there is vehicular traffic.
 The most important thing to know as a bicyclist is that if there is a bicycle lane or path, you should be riding within its boundaries.
 If a bicyclist is in a bike lane or path, the law protects that bicyclist.

-Here are several laws and administrative codes that govern bicyclists, which a competent NYC bicycle accident lawyer will be well versed in:
+There are several laws and administrative codes that govern bicyclists, which a competent NYC bicycle accident lawyer will be well versed in:

 If there is a bicycle lane, bicyclists must use the bicycle lane, except to avoid an accident, to make a turn, or to access something that requires leaving the bicycle lane.